akshmv/Best-Soccer-Movie-Analysis/README.md

 ![image](https://github.com/user-attachments/assets/3ad97ab6-92d4-48cb-b35c-e0710ea3e46c)

+  4. The pipelines are monitored using Azure Monitor.

 ## 3. Transforming and Filtering the data using PySpark in Azure Databricks Workspace
   ### movies.csv File:
   1. The **_movieRank_** column is not ranked based on anything so we are not selecting that column.